 With that in mind, we urge you to take this article as informational and educational only.
 It does not replace independent professional advice and judgment.
 Statements of fact and opinions expressed are those of the presenters only and, unless expressly stated to the contrary, are not the opinion or position of Oxylabs.

 If you wish to learn more about scraping, see our step-by-step guide on how to scrape in Python and try our general-purpose web scraper for free.
-Also, find out more about ethical Residential Proxy sourcing.
+Also, find out more about ethical Residential Proxy procurement.

 About the author